 In the U.S., the annual fast-food revenue is $110 billion.
 According to statistics, there’s a good chance that you or a loved one has eaten fast food at least once this week.

 2. A fairly worrying fact…

 Studies show that 34% of children between the ages of 2 and 19 eat fast food every day.

 Although many assume that fast food popularity has slowed down thanks to the importance of eating “clean food”, the industry is far from declining, as the rate of consumption has not changed within the last 15 years.
 To stay competitive, many fast-food brands have had a change in their menus to keep up with the trend of “healthy eating”.

 4. McDonald’s is moving away from old standards.

 Following on from the last fact, McDonald’s is making cleaner food.
 They stopped serving food that is raised using antibiotics in 2017.
 However, they are still behind on this movement, as Chipotle and Panera began their movement away from antibiotics about 10 years ago.

 5. McD’s won’t be going out of business any time soon.

 McDonald’s sells an incredible 75 hamburgers every second!

-Burgers were usually thought of as low quality meals that are made from scraps from the slaughterhouse and nearly spoiled meat before the 1920s.
-However, the creators of White Castle (Billy Ingram and Walter Anderson) set out to change the perception of the public when they opened their first location in Kansas.
+Burgers were usually thought of as low-quality meals that are made from scraps from the slaughterhouse and nearly spoiled meat before the 1920s.
+However, the creators of White Castle (Billy Ingram and Walter Anderson) set out to change this perception to the public when they opened their first location in Kansas.
 They painted the restaurant white to induce the perception of cleanliness and set up the restaurant in a way where customers can see the cooks preparing the food.